Chrotesque/ci-portfolio-project-1/README.md

 * ## **Structure**
     - The contents are segmented into clearly separated logical sections
+    - The navigation lists content in the order of importance with one big exception: about before contact - contact being the last menu point seems to be a agreed upon standard that is prevalent on most websites; if it was truly about importance then it would change to Portfolio > Comissions > Contact > About
     - The purpose of the website is briefly explained on the landing / home page, first direct mention of streaming activities by giving out streaming schedule
     - The portfolio to show visitors a broad range of the artists work to help with the decision of purchasing art
     - The comissions page is required to offer information about pricing and if the product meets the visitors needs (DPI, file format, file size, etc.)